48kRAM/m100-codebreaker/README.md

 ## Code explanation

  1. Array 'C' holds secret code and the guess.
 Seed the random number generator.
 Generate the secret code.
  2. Game loop top.
-Clear input line and input player guess.
+Clear input line.
+Show the number of turn remaining and input player guess.
  3. Call subroutine at 8 to print player guess.
 'P' sets the correct column position and 'O' prints the guess rather than the secret code.
 Begin iterating over code digit positions.
 Detect a fully-correct digit and jump to line 5 if found.
  4. (We get here if digit is not fully correct).
 Iterate over digits in guess and detect a partially correct digit.
 When a partially-correct digit is found, jump to line 9.
  5. Continue the outer iteration loop.
 When done, call subroutine at 6.
 Then, if the game has been won, jump to line 9.
 If the game has been lost, jump to line 10.
 Otherwise, jump to line 2 so player can guess again.